ranhaveshush/super-do/README.md

-# base-app
+# Super-Do
-A basic app template.
+A basic MVVM client app for SuperDo WebSocket.